jdmaloney/zfs_tig/README.md

 ## zpool Health
 This check ingests data about each pool in terms of its health; it parses through `zpool status` output and records all the values reported for each device and tags by pool, device type, and vdev type.

+## ZFS Mount Check
+Verifies all specified pools and/or datasets are mounted on the machine.
+The check_file is a file (usually a hidden file) that should be present in all pools/datasets.
+Part of the mount check verifies that file can be seen by a `stat` command.